 An unlikely friendship, identity crises, and being in Canada, Louisiana, England, and Massachusetts create such a rich background for an unforgettable story!
 It’s not about the American Revolution but is highly affected by it.
 The theme of losing and finding one’s identity is great, and you find yourself rooting for the characters as they try to do the right thing.

-1770s: Lisa T Bergen’s Sugar Baron’s Daughters Trilogy is on my TBR, As Christian historical fiction set in the time of the Revolution, but not in America, It’s mostly in the Caribbean or West Indies.
+Lisa T Bergen’s Sugar Baron’s Daughters Trilogy is on my TBR.
+Set in the time of the Revolution, but not in America.
+It’s mostly in the Caribbean or West Indies.
 The challenges of starting a new life here, and developing their talents and passions sounds exciting to me.

 We’ll include some specific American Revolution stories in the upcoming “war stories” post.
 Please leave comments below on any favorites!